 Digital health brings technology and patients together to enable healthcare from anywhere.
-While this model of care can be accessed without transportation or physical facilities, digital health still leaves an ever-growing environmental footprint.
+While this model of care can is accessible without transportation or physical facilities, digital health still leaves an ever-growing environmental footprint.

-Leading remote care providers are minimizing these impacts by partnering to create solutions that are both environmentally and financially sustainable.
+Leading remote care providers minimize these impacts by partnering to create solutions that are both environmentally and financially sustainable.

 The Environmental Footprint of Digital Health

 While some remote care solutions are inherently more sustainable than traditional models of care, many require additional technologies and manufactured materials.
 These devices, tools, and assets enable continuous connectivity and oversight of critical biometric data, and are necessary for millions of patients managing their care at home.

 But, like any healthcare model, remote care solutions must meet a unique balance of quality, affordability, and satisfaction to properly serve patients and the many factors impacting their access to care.

 Sometimes, this balance means more economical options like single-use devices and technologies are chosen by providers engaging in virtual care .
 This is simply because it is logically cheaper in the short-term, and is a seemingly less complex model to deploy at high volumes.